A novel series by “Mario O. Laplume”

 Spiritual concerns were not the mainstay of Annie’s tribulations in her solipsistic ethos, let alone any remorseful feeling vis-à-vis her entourage.
 She was an endowed girl, eliciting a rapturous reception in the boys with her fine facial features and big blue eyes, crowned by her flowing blond hair.
 Round breasts topped by forward pointing nipples lied behind her tight shirt.
 Her gluteus muscles continued in a suave slope begging for manly massage.

 And the coquette’s glowing embers make her deliciously tantalizing.

 Annie’s moral agnosticism enabled her to manipulate admirers at will.

 The boys went crazy when they spotted her, fighting to be near her at the bus stop, the cafeteria line, the lockers’ assemblage or Friday’s football nights.
 They tried anything to crack some kind of contact with the provocative belle or at least to be seen around her as the less endowed girls turned magically receptive to them just to catch up with the one topping the popularity charts.

 Even her father’s staid co-workers leeringly try to court her sexual favours, deluding themselves into considering her as another fair game-ingénue.

 A mirage fostered by her Lolita-manipulations of their fantasies.

-She does not just liked him for his money; she adored him for it.
+She does not just like him for his money; she adores him for it.